 Degree related and research scholarships (1 to 6 months)

-Support is available for both short-term stays (such as final thesis preparation) as well as stays up to one semester as part of the student's degree.
+Support is available for both short-term stays (such for the preparation of a dissertation) as well as stays up to one semester as part of the student's degree.
 In 2015 the monthly partial scholarships amounted to 300 euros (400 euros in some countries; cf. the flat rates listed at the end of this page).
 The selection committee shall decide how many months assistance will be provided for and whether travel expenses are to be approved.

 The amount provided for travel expenses depends on the destination country and can be found in the DAAD's list of grant rates (see below).
 Aid for tuition fees is not available.
 Scholarships for a semester at universities within Europe are only possible where there is NO ERASMUS+ cooperation programme.